cadebryant/MinimalImpactFactorInDNASequence/README.md

 # MinimalImpactFactorInDNASequence
-Computes the minimal impact factor of nucleotides contained in the DNA sequence between positions P[K] and Q[K] (inclusive)
+Computes the minimal impact factor of nucleotides contained in a DNA subsequence between two arbitrary positions $P$ and $Q$ (inclusive) in the original sequence.